Meet the Diocese of Ely's new lay ministers

 - Credit: ELY CATHEDRAL

-A dozen new lay ministers were admitted and licensed into the Diocese of Ely during an ordination service held at Ely Cathedral on October 2.
+A dozen new lay ministers were admitted and licensed into the Diocese of Ely during a licensing service held at Ely Cathedral on October 2.

 The new licensed lay ministers are: